-The Municipal Government Act guarantees certain protections for non-conforming uses and structures that were legally developed to ensure they can continue to operate and function.
-One of the provisions for non-conforming uses, however, is that once a use has ceased to operate for a period of six months, it must then conform to the new planning rules.
+The Municipal Government Act guarantees certain protections for nonconforming uses and structures that were legally developed to ensure they can continue to operate and function.
+One of the provisions for nonconforming uses, however, is that once a use has ceased to operate for a period of six months, it must then conform to the new planning rules.
 Similarly, the Act does not permit non-conforming structures to expand.
-The Act also enables municipalities to relax these regulations.
+The Act, however, enables municipalities to relax these regulations.
 Council does not wish to establish undue hardships on property owners who developed in good faith and intends to implement relaxations as provided for by the Act.

-Policy 4-5: Council shall, through the Land Use By-law, extend the period before a non-conforming use is considered discontinued to 12 months, as enabled by the Municipal Government Act.
+Policy 5-5: Council shall, through the Land Use By-law, extend the period before a non-conforming use is considered discontinued to 12 months, as enabled by the Municipal Government Act.

-Policy 4-6: Council shall, through the Land Use By-law, permit the expansion of a non-conforming structure provided the expansion does not increase the non-conformity of the structure.
+Policy 5-6: Council shall, through the Land Use By-law, permit the expansion of a non-conforming structure provided the expansion does not increase the non-conformity of the structure.

-Policy 4-7: Council shall, through the Land Use By-law, permit the conversion of a non-conforming use to another non-conforming use by site plan approval provided the new use, by its nature or by the conditions placed upon it, is equally or less impactful to the surrounding area in terms of noise, odour, traffic generation, and aesthetics than the use it replaces.
+Policy 5-7: Council shall, through the Land Use By-law, permit the conversion of a non-conforming use to another non-conforming use by site plan approval provided the new use, by its nature or by the conditions placed upon it, is equally or less impactful to the surrounding area in terms of noise, odour, traffic generation, and aesthetics than the use it replaces.

-4.1.3 Signage
+5.1.3 Signage

 Advertising signage plays an important role in the local economy of rural communities.
 Signage provides information to the travelling public about the services and amenities available in an area.
-Signage may be located on the lot on which the business is located or it may be placed many kilometres away from the site of the business as a means to attract potential customers and patrons.
-This dual approach is utilized to great effect in the municipality, especially as driving distances between destinations and population centres can be significant in magnitude.
+Signage may be located on the lot on which the business is located, or it may be placed many kilometres away from the site of the business to attract potential customers and patrons.
+This dual approach is utilized to great effect in the municipality, especially as driving distances between destinations and population centres can be significant.

-However, just as signage is important for the local community and economy, when left unfettered and unregulated, it can result in 'sign pollution' which can result in negative impacts on the amenity and landscape.
-It can also result in derelict, and sometimes dangerous signs being left erected.
+However, just as signage is important for the local community and economy, when left unfettered and unregulated it can result in 'sign pollution' which can result in negative impacts on the amenity and landscape.
+It can also result in derelict and sometimes dangerous signs being left erected.
 Council supports a careful and balanced approach to advertising signage to ensure businesses can advertise their businesses while also maintaining and protecting the character of the municipality.

-Policy 4-8: The type, size, and location and signs shall be regulated through the Land Use By-law to balance the need for advertising with the need to protect the quality of the community.
+Policy 5-8: Council shall, through the Land Use By-law, regulate the type, size, and location of signs to balance the need for advertising with the need to protect the quality of the community.

-4.1.4 Islands
+5.1.4 Islands